MediciHouse07/Learning_Records/Bilkent_MathForEcon.md

 # THE USUAL INNER PRODUCT, NORM AND DISTANCE in ℝn - Lec 03 - Mathematics for Economists I

+2025/03/25

+3900<->4400

+3900<->4400

+- 146.8
+- norm versus distance
+- generalization
+- distance in general

+# THE USUAL INNER PRODUCT, NORM AND DISTANCE in ℝn - Lec 03 - Mathematics for Economists I

 2025/03/24

 2900<->3900